horprogs/Just-validate/README.md

 # Just-validate

-Modern, simple, lightweight (~5,5kb gzip) form validation written in Typescript, with no dependencies (no JQuery!).
+Modern, simple, lightweight (~5,5kb gzip) form validation library written in Typescript, with no dependencies (no JQuery!).
 Support a wide range of pre-defined rules (plus it's possible to define own custom rules), async validation, custom error messages and styles, localization.